CodeDroid999/alx-low_level_programming/README.md

 `Don’t worry about going mental.
 You’re a C programmer.
 You’re already mental.` 😅

-As a bonus, talking through your code also helps you identify which portions need to have comments and what the comments should be.
+As a bonus, talking through your code also helps you identify which portions need to have comments and what the comments sh33#ould be.

-# Content
+### Content
 Directory | Files
 --------- | -----
 [0x00-hello_world project](https://github.com/CodeDroid999/alx-low_level_programming/tree/main/0x00-hello_world) | 0-preprocessor,1-compiler,2-assembler,3-name,4-puts.c,5-printf.c,6-size.c,100-intel,101-quote.c